robertsweetman/module_4/mdbook/src/2_stakeholder_engagement.md

 -->
 Key stakeholders are the business leaders responsible for the sales effort in Ireland, the development team who build and deploy internal applications and the support team responsible for ongoing management of their applications.

-Each of these groups have differing requirements, arguably split between business and technical considerations.
-The Development team's focus is building and deploying whereas the Support team is more interested in operations and maintainability.

-- **Sales Team**: Focus on usability, visibility, and deadline management (core business needs)
+- **Sales Team**: Focus on usability, visibility, deadline management (core business needs) and winning tenders
-- **Tech Team**: Emphasis on security, compliance, and authentication (protecting sensitive tender data)
+- **Development Team**: Emphasis on security, compliance, and authentication (protecting sensitive tender data)
 - **Support Team**: Priority on maintainability, alarms, user management, and documentation (keeping the system running smoothly)

 <!--